huggingface/blog/image-preferences.md

 ## What is next?

 After another successful community sprint, we will continue organising them on the Hugging Face Hub.
 Make sure to follow [the Data Is Better Together organisation](https://huggingface.co/data-is-better-together) to stay updated.
 We also encourage community members to take action themselves and are happy to guide and reshare on socials and within the organisation on the Hub.
-Anyone can contribute in several ways:
+You can contribute in several ways:

 - Join and participate in other sprints.
 - Propose your own sprints or requests for high quality datasets.
 - Fine-tune models on top of [the preference dataset](https://huggingface.co/datasets/data-is-better-together/image-preferences-results-binarized).
 One idea would be to do a full SFT fine-tune of SDXL or FLUX-schnell.
 Another idea would be to do a DPO/ORPO fine-tune.